 Kid-Friendly Adventures In Winter Park

 There are about a million ways to cure boredom in Winter Park, for kids and adults!
-These are a few of our favorites that the younger adventurers in your family might especially enjoy.
+These are a few of our favorites that the younger adventurers in your family will love.

 Ropes Course

 Winter Park Resort: For high-flying fun at the base of Winter Park, check out our ropes courses.
-With two options– one designed for ages 2-6, and the other for ages 7-14– there’s fun for adventurers big and small.
-(Pro tip: Make sure to purchase your tickets in advance online.)
+With two options — one designed for ages 2-6, and the other for ages 7-14 — there’s fun for adventurers big and small.
+This activity isn’t available for individual sale, but you can quadruple the fun with our Unlimited Activities Day Ticket, which includes access to scenic Gondola rides, an 18-hole putting course, both ropes courses, and the climbing wall.

 Climbing Wall